Frequently Asked Questions

 During the Layout and Animation process we will send to you animatics of the animated scenes via email or Dropbox (other transfer options can be used).
 These are quick rough drafts created with the purpose of obtaining feedback from you about certain elements and make changes before the final look is applied.
 It is very important to remember that the animatics do not repesent the final look of the animation but we will remind you of this at the time.
 At this stage we encourage you to provide as much feedback as possible regarding the general layout and movement of your animation before we begin rendering.

 Once you have approved the animatics we move onto final rendering.
-This involves sending your scenes to our render farm which is made up of 20 high speed computers which work hard to render out all the frames of all your images.
+This involves sending your scenes to our render farm which is made up of 20 high speed computers which work hard to render out all the frames of your medical animation.
 Most animations are made up of thousands of frames so rendering can take anything from a few hours to a few days.
 Before sending the scenes to render I will send you some style frames.
 These are some of the most important frames from the animation and they will have the final look applied.
 This gives you a chance to comment on the final look before we commit to rendering out the rest of the animation.

 When we render out the animation we create what are called passes.
 This allows us to make changes to colours etc without having to redo the rendering process.
 It is much like Photoshop for video.
 This proves to be more cost effective as any small tweaks you want to make to the final look can be done quickly.
 Any major changes to the animation may incur extra costs.
 We would advise you of this before proceeding.